LabakeIshola/Data-Analysis-Projects-/README.md

 The Fanbian Store Sales Report was analyzed using Microsoft Power BI, Excel and Powerpoint.

 ## Dataset
-The dataset is a sales report of 49 states across the United States of America.
-You can view the raw data here: https://docs.google.com/spreadsheets/d/1OLduMc5snHPYcUR1jg4kiyG3vkknmTdx/edit?usp=share_link&ouid=113116979457947439520&rtpof=true&sd=true.
+The dataset is a sales report of 49 states across the United States of America gotten from Microsoft's website.
+You can download the raw data here: https://learn.microsoft.com/en-us/power-bi/create-reports/sample-financial-download

 The data has 22 columns and over 5000 rows.
 The columns include Row ID, Order ID, Order Date, Ship Date, Ship Mode, Customer ID, Customer Name, Segment, Country, City, State, Postal Code, Region, Product ID, Category, Sub-Category, Product Name, Sales, Quantity, Discount, Profit, and Profit Margin.